 Look for opportunities to balance convenience with friction.
-Many types of cybercrime depend on a lack of oversight at key points along the transaction path.
-Companies need to assess where the risk is greatest and determine how to introduce protections or extra steps without unnecessarily delaying transactions.
+Many types of cyber crime depend on a lack of oversight at key points along the transaction path.
+Companies need to assess where the risk is greatest and determine where protections or extra steps can be introduced without unnecessarily delaying transactions.